 National Geographic named the Azores Islands as the most beautiful place to visit in 2016 – calling it a far-flung paradise of Europe!
 And ever since its popularity has grown as a hidden paradise in Europe.

-The reputation is mainly due to the green volcanic mountains and small towns, but also because of the special culture and healthy ecosystem. some even think its part of the sunken Atlantis!
-Mark Twain also wrote a book here!
+The reputation is mainly due to the green volcanic mountains and small towns, but also the special culture and healthy ecosystem makes the green islands perfect for nature lovers.
+Some even think its part of the sunken Atlantis!
+It’s not just for literary nerds: Mark Twain also wrote a book here!

-The climate is very friendly considering it’s northern location.
-It never gets much colder than 16 degrees in Winter.
+The climate is very friendly, considering its northern location.
+It never gets much colder than 16 degrees in wintertime.
 Okay, that might sound cold to you, but for a Danish traveller this is hot in February!

-We rented a car which I will most definitely recommend since it is steep and and not to get around by public transportation.
-This is an island great for biking or hiking – which of course we did neither.
+We rented a car, which I will most definitely recommend and not to get around by public transportation.
+The islands are very rugged and hilly, which is great for the outdoorsy traveller.
+This is an island created for biking or hiking – of course we did neither.

 The Azores is one of Europe’s most geothermic active areas and most of the island’s energy comes from this.
-The city of Furnas has 22 hot springs and you can see the earth comes boiling up like in Iceland.
+The city of Furnas has 22 hot springs, and you can see the inside of the earth comes boiling up like in Iceland.
 It smelled so bad of rotten eggs and being pregnant – well we only stayed shortly.
 You can also get a meal cooked in the warm ground.
 But be careful, the ground is full of deep holes and you can get scolded on the water.
 Don’t mess around with earth!